tibor-mirnic/goto-angular/src/app/infrastructure/core-ui/README.md

 ## Core UI

-This is a techical module.
-It contains styles, components, utilities, services that are of general use.
+Here we define styles, components, utilities, services that are of general use.

 They can be used in any feature module.